fbpx

 This is the main day for the Corpus Christi Mass and procession in the main square of Cusco.
 A buffet lunch is arranged this afternoon on the balcony of the Tunupa restaurant, which overlooks the Feast Day celebration that takes place in the square below.

 After breakfast, there will be time for last-minute shopping before we transfer to the Cusco airport for our afternoon flight to Lima.
-There will be assistance at the airport for those connecting to International flights bound for the USA.
+There will be assistance at the airport for those connecting to International flights bound for home.

 Travel Insurance is available for Peru and – recommended!